Dante's Inferno (video game): Release

 Graham McTavish and Vanessa Branch voiced Dante and Beatrice respectively both in the video game and in the tie-in movie Dante's Inferno: An Animated Epic.

 A playable demo was released for PlayStation 3 on December 10, 2009, and for Xbox 360 on December 24, 2009.
 Dante's Inferno was first released in Australasia on February 4, 2010, and later across Europe on February 5 and in North America on February 9, 2010.
+In September 2026 developer, nicknamed florinp93, using XenonRecomp, a tool that allows you to recompile the game code from PowerPC to C++, made a native PC port, which allows everyone to play on Windows without using any emulation.

 Special editions

 In addition to the standard retail copy of the game, a second limited special edition of the game for both the Xbox 360 and PlayStation 3 was released alongside known as the "Death Edition".
 Along with the standard copy of the game, the Death Edition was packaged in a fold out card packaging depicting each circle of hell as well as a second bonus disc that featured a making-of documentary, the documentary "Dante in History", the full soundtrack, a documentary on the creation of the music and audio, a digital art book (Barlowe's Inferno) edited by visual designer Wayne Barlowe, over 10 minutes of scenes from Dante's Inferno: An Animated Epic, and a digital reprint of the complete original poem in English by Henry Wadsworth Longfellow.
 The edition also included a voucher containing an online activated code for an additional skin model for Dante: the space suit of Isaac Clarke, the main character from Visceral's previous game Dead Space.
 UK retailer Gamestation also gave away miniature figurines of Dante to those who pre-ordered the game.
 The edition was originally released in Europe, and later also in Australia along with the standard copy on February 15, 2010, exclusive to EB Games.

 In North America, unlike the Europe and Australia release, a special version called the "Divine Edition" was released in place of the standard copy for the PlayStation 3 only.
 Similar to the Death Edition, the Divine Edition includes nearly all the same features except the Isaac Clarke costume and the animated scene but instead includes a code for the Dark Forest downloadable content, to be released later in March.

 On May 14, 2010, the "St. Lucia Edition" was released in Italy, containing the Dark Forest and Trials of St Lucia DLCs and St. Lucia as a playable character in the cooperative gameplay.